zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/clair/_index.md

 who_is_this_for: Developers looking to check the vulnerabilities that can affect their containers.

 learning_objectives:
-    - Install and run Clair in both "combined" and "distributed" mode.
+    - Install and run Clair in both combined and distributed mode.
     - Submit the containers to Clair using clairctl and generate the vulnerability report.

 prerequisites: